loadingalias/cargo-rail/docs/commands.md

 ## cargo rail split

 ```
-Split a crate to a standalone repository with git history
+(Advanced) Split a crate to a standalone repository with git history

 Usage: cargo rail split [OPTIONS] <COMMAND>